Museum staff member assist child using the wheel chair lift

 • Due to the lift’s slow operation and the Museum’s two levels of exhibits, please plan to allow an additional 10 to 20 minutes to access both floors.

-• Strollers are not permitted on the list.
+• Strollers are not permitted on the lift.

 ADDITIONAL ACCESSIBILITY SERVICES